Mahurangi Magazine logo

 work-in-progress published 20240717

-Once, while for reasons of security I was hiding in the flat opposite mine, I saw Salvatore Cimino [not his real namebrackets as published by The Guardian] and three others coming up the stairs, Cimino was carrying a grey Magnum .357 pistol.
+Once, while for reasons of security I was hiding in the flat opposite mine, I saw Salvatore Cimino [not his real name]bracketed note as published by The Guardian and three others coming up the stairs, Cimino was carrying a grey Magnum .357…

 Davide De Marchi

 Salvatore, was the given name of my mother’s father, grandfather, and great-grandfather.
-He, however—Salvatore Michele Saverio Cimino, born on Capri—was not the son-of-a-Salvatore, but of the third son of a naval captain, Michele Cimino, and his wife, Anna Soldano.
+Ouraside from uncountable cousins, myself and, by ascending age: Jane, Catherine, and Michael great-great-grandfather, however—Salvatore Michele Saverio Cimino, born Capri 1808—wasn’t the son-of-a-Salvatore, rather he was the third son of a naval captain, Michele Cimino, and his wife, Anna Soldano.

-In my first attempt to commence this proto near-future novel, I used Salvatore, rather than Cimino, to refer to myself in both the autobiographical chapters and those deploying other forms, such as the future-counterfactualif indeed future-counterfactual is, or could be, a valid term!.
+In my first attempt to commence this proto near-future novel, I used Salvatore, rather than Cimino, to refer to myself in both the autobiographical chapters and those deploying other forms, such as the future-if indeed future-counterfactual is, or could be, a valid term!counterfactualif indeed future-counterfactual is, or could be, a valid term!.
 However, I was also using pseudonyms for the other characters, which, in this iteration, I am endeavouring to avoid.
-It is entirely possible that I will revert to using Salvatore.
-Meantime, given the maniacal urgency of this unabashedly megalomaniacal endeavour, when picking up the project again in 2025, I persevered with Cimino and the third-person account, trusting that the way forward would reveal itself.
-It did, but not until the tail end of November, as enormity of the necessity of my Sarah and I hastily assuming new identities, and our new reality, finally sank in.
+As I began this second attempt, I thought it entirely probable I would revert to using Salvatore.
+Meantime, given the maniacal urgency of this unabashedly megalomaniacal endeavour, when picking up the project again in 2025, I persevered with Cimino and the narrative mode, trusting that the way forward would reveal itself.
+It did, but not until the tail endtoxic arse-end, if I’m honest of November 2024, as enormity of the necessity of my Sarah and I hastily escaping to southern climes and assuming new identities, that our new reality finally sank in.

-Uninvited predations by two fellow humans—one with familial connections and the other with geographic—necessitated our relocation to “somewhere in the South Island”.
+Uninvited predations by two fellow humans—one with familial connections and the other, geographical—necessitated our relocation to “somewhere in the South Island”.
 Sarah, a Mainlandera native of the larger, less populous of New Zealand’s two largest islands, had given me her best 50 years in my Mahurangi mudpuddle; now it was her turn.
-Of the many upsides of the seismic upheaval, I belatedly realised, was that I had long since been handed a more-than-adequate excuse to persevere with the third-person Cimino…
+Of the many upsides of the seismic upheaval, I belatedly realised, was that I had long since been handed a more-than-adequate excuse to persevere with the third-person Cimino.
+Given my distinctly ordinary-mansaluting Peter Hames and Christy Moore-sized ego, I had adopted a third-person perspective for the better part of my two decades of Mahurangi Magazine writing.
+Besides, from a typographic perspective I cringe to see a page of mine rivered with I, I, I, I, I, I, I s—that and my congenital self-consciousness.
+Whether Salvatore or Cimino, changing from third-person would slow my already snail’s-pace output, and I would literally—and possibly literarily—be going backwards.

 To be continued…